Your trip to a new doctor's office can be confusing. You can make the most of your visit by learning the roles of the people who work there.

 - Administer vaccines

 A registered nurse (RN) has an associate’s degree or bachelor’s degree.
 In a doctor’s office, an RN is often the one who coordinates your care with LPNs, technicians, and any other medical professionals.
-An RN might perform the same tasks as an LPN, but she is able to do more advanced assessments, counseling,and education.
+An RN might perform the same tasks as an LPN, but they are able to do more advanced assessments, counseling, and education.
 An RN may detect a risk for alcoholism or falls, and share this with your provider.
-She may teach you how to inject insulin, or how to use your inhalers.
+They may teach you how to inject insulin, or how to use your inhalers.

 Physician assistant (PA) and nurse practitioner (NP): Physician assistants and nurse practitioners have received advanced degrees and special training.
 The rules for what kind of care they provide are up to each state.
 Typically, they can provide many of the same services as a doctor, such as: